By Naser Al Wasmi, NYU Abu Dhabi Public Affairs

 The research will also bring to the forefront many possible contributions from the arts and humanities that can influence the climate change agenda.
 Researchers in the initiative encourage open dialogue on the issue and attempt to examine the climate crisis through the perspective of history, philosophy, social science, and the arts.
 They aim to help humanity better understand the crisis by providing a total perspective of the realities in science.

 Research on the environment continues to challenge humanity every day.
 More work is needed at every level from the individual to governments.
-The work at NYUAD continues to inform those decisions and is contributing to providing novel solutions to some of the most the environment’s more pressing needs.
+The work at NYUAD continues to inform those decisions and is contributing to providing novel solutions to some of the environment’s most pressing needs.

 Written by Naser Al Wasmi, NYU Abu Dhabi Public Affairs